Ssiabatto/Huffman_Image_Encoding/README.md

 # Huffman RGB Project

-This project implements Huffman coding to encode and decode the RGB channels of an image separately.
+This project implements Huffman coding to encode and decode the RGB channels of an image separately, as well as encoding and decoding the image as tuples.
 It visualizes each channel and the corresponding Huffman trees built during the encoding process.
 The main goal is to demonstrate the efficiency of Huffman coding in image compression and restoration.

 ## Project Structure